-We were upgraded to a larger, top-floor, ocean view room.
-We had booked a standard ocean view room on points using the American Express Fine Hotels & Resorts program (a benefit of the AMEX Platinum card) – which includes a free upgrade when available, $100 resort credit and breakfast for 2 daily (usually around an $85 credit).
-There is a hefty fee for the American Express Platinum but if you utilize its benefits, they far outweigh the cost.
+We were upgraded at check-in to a larger, top-floor, ocean view room.
+We had booked a standard ocean view room on points using the American Express Fine Hotels & Resorts program (part of the AMEX Platinum card) – which includes a free upgrade when available, $100 resort credit and breakfast for 2 daily (usually around an $85 credit).
+The American Express Platinum card carries a hefty fee indeed, but its benefits far outweigh the cost for our family.

-The majority of the hotel is ocean facing rooms (maybe all?) – so honestly I think there’s a good chance no matter which room type you book you’ll have some kind of ocean view.
-There are certainly better views than others, and rooms that are closer the lobby or closer to the water – it’s a BIG resort and that can mean some hiking out to your room.
-Our kids are older now and we enjoy the walking, I just look at it like exercise for me and for them…but if proximity to the pool, restaurants, ocean and/or lobby is important, make sure you request it in advance and again upon check-in.
-That used to be important to me when our kiddos were younger I always wanted that.
+The majority of the rooms at the Grand Hyatt Kauai are ocean facing (maybe all?) – so honestly I think there’s a good chance no matter which room type you book you’ll have some kind of ocean view.
+There are certainly better views than others, and rooms that are closer the lobby or closer to the water – it’s a large resort and that can mean some walking to get from end to end.
+Our kids are older now and we enjoy the walking.
+I just look at it like exercise for everyone…but if proximity to the pool, restaurants, ocean and/or lobby is important, make sure you request it in advance and again upon check-in.
+That used to be important to me when our kiddos were younger.

 For a family traveling with children, I think the most notably unique and potentially important aspect to The Grand Hyatt Kauai is the expansive and absolutely gorgeous pool area.
-The property has fabulous pool options, including a salt water lagoon, waterslide, traditional pool, lazy river-ish pool, and adult only pool.
-They are sparkling clean and because there are so many, it doesn’t feel crowded in the pool.
+The property has fabulous layers of pool options, including a 1.5 acre salt water lagoon, waterslide, traditional pools, lazy river-ish pool, and so much more.
+They are sparkling clean and because there are so many, it doesn’t feel crowded anywhere in the pool area.

 Pool Tips for Kids:

 - You’ll want inflatable tubes or some kind of float.
 The hotel sells them for a very reasonable price, and inflates them for you which is super convenient.
-They came in about five colors but everyone has them so they do all look alike, ours continually got lost (ahem thanks kids) so it started to add up replacing them.
-If you’re traveling with several kiddos or ones who are notorious for not keeping track of their things….consider a few unique tubes (and a hand pump) and pack them along.
+They came in about five colors but everyone has them so they do all look alike…ours kids lost them a few times so we did have to repurchase them.
+If traveling with several kiddos or ones who are notorious for not keeping track of their things….consider a few unique tubes (and a hand pump) and pack them along.
 Bringing some school name stickers for them might also do the trick!

 - The sun is STRONG!
-I highly recommend multiple discussions with kids on the requirement of a rash guard with kiddos before you go.
-Make it known it is a must for the pool area.
+I highly recommend multiple discussions with kids on the requirement of a rash guard BEFORE you go.
+Make it known it is not optional for the pool area.
 We didn’t do that and our 5-year refused it the first day.
 We learned the hard way.
 Do as I say, not as I do.

-- Both the sand and ground get HOT.
-You might consider using water shoes.
-I suggest neoprene booties (like these) over the classic water shoes as the lagoon has a sand entry and the beaches are rocky.
+- Both the sand and ground get hot.
+I suggest using water shoes.
+We like neoprene booties (like these) over the classic water shoes as the lagoon has a sand entry and the local beaches are rocky.

 - Remember to pack reef friendly sunblock, rash guards, goggles, snorkels

 There are loads of free activities offered by the hotel.
-The pool area offers free surf demos (pic above), waterslide races, water balloon tosses and basketball competitions (to name a few)…we also fed the Koi fish each morning, and made s’mores one evening…lots of FREE little activities for kiddos.
+The pool area offers free surf demos in the saltwater lagoon, waterslide races, water balloon tosses and basketball competitions (to name just a few).
+We also fed the Koi fish each morning, and made s’mores one evening…lots of FREE activities for kiddos.

 The Lobby area is large and beautiful.
-There are parrots out each morning.
-We also found free activities being offered in the lobby from lei making to hula dancing so be sure to ask the concierge.
-There are multiple concierges available and a family photographer (which costs $800 to start, just FYI…I had planned on doing family photography but that was more than I was willing to spend).
+There are parrots out each morning to admire.
+We found even more free activities offered in the lobby- from lei making to hula dancing so be sure to ask the concierge.
+There are multiple concierges available to book activities both inside and outside the resort, and an on-site family photographer (starts at ~$800).

 Restaurants on Property

 There are 7 restaurants on the property.
-For breakfast there is the buffet brunch or a coffee shop-ish option off the Lobby (with ocean view seating – not too shabby!).
+For breakfast there is the buffet brunch or a casual coffee shop option off the Lobby (with ocean view seating – not too shabby!).
 The most popular dinner restaurant on the property is Tidepools, and I highly recommend dining there at least one night.
-Their kids meals are not the traditional junky fried/dog/burger…so if you have picky eaters check it in advance.
-They also offer a Happy Hour from 5-6 which wasn’t crowded even on a holiday week…so that’s an option too (30% off!).
-We also dined in the lobby restaurant several times, food was decent and view/music entertainment was fun- it’s an easy kid friendly atmosphere.
+We loved that their kids meals are not the traditional chicken fingers, hot dog, burger…but if you have picky eaters check the menu in advance.
+They also offer a Happy Hour from 5-6 which wasn’t crowded even on a holiday week…so that’s an option too (bonus 30% off!).
+We dined several dinners in the lobby restaurant.
+Food was good, view was amazing and music entertainment was fun- it’s an easy kid friendly atmosphere.

-Across the board we found the kids meals were very reasonably priced.
-The breakfast buffet charges by the child’s age, which is a great deal!!
-The other restaurants offered kids meals around ten bucks.
+Across the board we found the kids meals in the hotel were very reasonably priced.
+Tip: the breakfast buffet charges by the child’s age, which is a great deal!!
+The other restaurants and pool offer kids meals around ten bucks.

 Our kids were obsessed with these Lava Flow drinks!
 Virgin of course 🙂

 The beach area of the Grand Hyatt Kauai was gorgeous.
-The red flag was up every day we were there; the waves were huge, which were beautiful to look at but not appropriate for our young children to swim in.
+The red flag was up every day we were there (early July); the waves were huge, which were beautiful to look at but not appropriate for our young children to swim in.
 Older children were in the water, I’d say around 8 or 10 and older…depends on the individual swim strength.

 Tips for Visiting on a Holiday Week:

-The only real negative experience from our trip was that is that is was hard to do anything on the holiday week.
-It’s not the hotel’s fault that holiday weeks are busy…but we did not know we needed to reserve ALL ACTIVITIES (inside and outside the hotel!) in advance and several things we wanted to book were fully reserved.
+We learned a hard lesson by not booking in advance on the holiday week.
+We did not know we needed to reserve ALL ACTIVITIES (inside and outside the hotel!) in advance and several things we wanted to book were fully reserved.

 Restaurants: The popular on-property Tidepools restaurant was booked our entire stay except 1 reservation (which was our last night, Sunday night so I think everyone had left that day).
 You will need to call ahead and book it, at least several weeks.
-They don’t hold any open time slots for arriving guests.
+We LOVE Tidepools, don’t miss out, book ahead!

-Pool: The pool has limited shaded seating and hotel guests head down early in the morning and place all their belongings on the shady seats.
-Unfortunately the “60 minutes max” for unattended items was not enforced (that gets tricky, I get it)…so you’ll either need to head down around 5:30 am and reserve a seat, pay for a cabana (about $250) or plan to be in full sun.
+Pool: The pool has limited shaded seating and hotel guests head down early in the morning and place all their belongings on the shady seats to hold them.
+The “60 minutes max” for unattended items was not enforced (that gets tricky, I get it)…so you’ll either need to head down around 5:30 am and reserve a seat, pay for a cabana (about $250) or plan to be in full sun.
 Alternatively if you head down late afternoon, there is more shade and folks have started to leave.
 I do not think this will be an issue on non-holidays though.

-Outside Activities: We could not get reservations for tubing, catamaran and several other activities all of which were booked in advance.
-You need to call the concierge weeks in advance to book these activities if traveling on a holiday.
+Off Property Activities: We could not get reservations for tubing, catamaran and several other off-property activities all of which were booked in advance.
+You will need to call the concierge several weeks in advance to book these activities if traveling on a holiday.
 The tubing looks amazing, I can’t wait to go back and do it!

 Overall, we loved The Grand Hyatt Kauai for a family vacation with kids!
 We highly recommend it for families and will most definitely be back!
 They have a Luau twice a week for $180pp.
-We didn’t participate but it looked like quite an event!
+We didn’t participate this time but it looked like quite an event!
 We will definitely go next time!

 Have you been to The Grand Hyatt or to Kauai?
 Have any other tips or suggestions?
 I’d love to hear them!
 Leave any questions in the comments and I’ll get back to you!